collective/volto-hydra/README.md

 You have now made your frontend fully editable.

-If created a frontend that works with hydrpa.pretagov.com want others to try editing it then let us know by [creating a ticket](https://github.com/collective/volto-hydra/issues)
+If created a frontend that works with hydra.pretagov.com and you want others to try editing it then let us know by [creating a ticket](https://github.com/collective/volto-hydra/issues)